Rian1010/Milestone4/README.md

     - Tests worked
 - Checked if the correct number showed up next to the 'Go to Cart' button in the navigation bar, if there were items in the cart
     - Test worked
-- Checked if I could reset my account's password on the password reset page
-    - Test worked
 - Clicked on the logout button in the navigation bar and checked if it would log out the account and display the correct message
     - Tests worked, the account was logged off and the correct message showed up
 - Tested the responsiveness of the website through a phone and the Chrome DevTools on desktop